When it comes to parenting, I feel like mothers and fathers are always hearing what they shouldn’t be doing.

 So if my toddler shows me a completed painting with delight in her bright eyes, I pause so I can fully take in what I see, and thoughtfully point out the details that I notice.

-“I see you’re finished with your painting.
-I’m looking at how many colors you used here, and how the lines go from the very top to the very bottom of the paper — you worked very hard on this!
-Should we hang it up on the refrigerator together?“
+“I see what you’ve painted!
+Do you want to tell me about it?
+I’m looking at how many colors you used here, and how the lines go from the very top to the very bottom of the paper — I can tell you worked very hard on this!
+Should we hang it up on the refrigerator together?”

 4. I can't/won't let you

-So let’s say it was one of those days, and you forgot to put the finger nail clippers away, and now they’re in your toddler’s hand.
+So, let’s say it was one of those days, and you forgot to put the finger nail clippers away.
+Now they’re in your toddler’s hand.

-Instead of labeling it as a no-no, snatching it out of their hand or yelling and scaring them into give it back to you, try approaching your child in peace.
+Instead of labeling them as a no-no, snatching them out of their hand or yelling and scaring them into give it back to you, try approaching your child in a calm manner.

-“Oh, I see you found those fingernail clippers.
+“Oh, I see you found those fingernail clippers, it seems like they’re interesting to you!
 I forgot to put them away.
 I can’t let you hold those, they aren’t safe.
-I need you to give them back to me.“
+I need you to give them to me.”

 Other examples include…

 “I see you’re using the drumsticks right now.
-You can play on the carpet, but I can’t let you hit on the table.“
+You can play on the carpet.
+I can’t let you hit on the table — that can hurt the wood.”

 “I won’t let you hit me.” *while blocking the child’s hand* “That hurts.
 What are you trying to tell me?
-Would you like to use the stool I’m sitting on?“
+Would you like to use the stool I’m sitting on?
+I’m sitting here, right now.
+Hmm, what can we do?”

 “I won’t let you yell in this room while your sister is sleeping.
 If you need to use a loud voice, we can go downstairs together.”

 Telling a child what you can, cannot, are, and are not willing to let them do communicates boundaries in a clear, kind way.
-Boundaries exist to provide a child with a safe space where he or she can freely unfold — not to hinder discovery and growth.
+These boundaries are crucial for creating a safe place in which discovery and growth can take place.

 Another phrase that greatly aids in setting limits with love is telling our children what we need them to do instead of barking orders that often end in threats, bribes or shame, if they choose not to do as we ask.